martinius96/BME680-STM32/README.md

 # BME680-STM32
 * implementation for BME680 support for STM32 microcontroller
 * used STM32WB55RG on custom PCB
-* populated BME680 Driver from Bosch
+* populated BME680 Driver from Bosch (deprecated and no more available as repository)

 # Buses, logic
 * LPUART1 and I2C3 is initialized